drew-wks/ASK/README.md

 - **AI Ops:** Trubrics monitoring and optimization for machine learning models.
 It collects the queries and responses, parameters and token usage , and direct user feedback and provides an administrative dashboard for monitoring performance.

 ## Configuration
 The following configuration was specified for the proof of concept.
-This proposal recommends using it for the first-year launch of ASK.
+This proposal recommends using it for the first-year launch of ASK. <br>
  <img src="https://raw.githubusercontent.com/dvvilkins/ASK/main/images/configuration_table.png" alt="configuration table" width="60%"/>

 ## Administration